New York City blackout of 1977: Complications

 The blackout also caused complications for the producers of the film Superman, who were shooting in the area.
+Tom Mankiewicz wrote in his memoir that cinematographer Geoffrey Unsworth had attempted to draw power from a street light in order to get more light for the film, and mistakenly believed for months that this had caused the blackout.

+The blackout took place at the start of a 9-day heat wave, which would begin on July 13 with temperatures reaching 93 F, and last until July 21 at 104 F, just two degrees off the all-time record high of 106 F, set on July 9, 1936, which occurred during the 1936 North American heat wave, part of the Dust Bowl.

 The city was eventually given over $11 million by the Carter administration to pay for the damages of the blackout.

 Beame accused Con Edison of "gross negligence" but would eventually feel the effect himself.
 In the mayoral election that year, Beame finished third in the Democratic primary to Ed Koch and Mario Cuomo.
 Koch would go on to win the general election.

 The operating entities in New York fully investigated the blackout, its related causes, and the operator actions.
 They implemented significant changes, which are still in effect today, to guard against a similar occurrence.
 Despite these safeguards, there was a blackout in August 2003, although this was caused by a power system failure as far away as Eastlake, Ohio.

 On July 13, 2019, on the 42nd anniversary of the event, a Con Edison blackout occurred, affecting 73,000 people on Manhattan's West Side.

+Film

+The 1978 ensemble film Blackout concerns residents of a high rise who are terrorized by escaped convicts during the 1977 New York blackout.

+The event is also mentioned in the 1997 science fiction comedy Men in Black, where it is said to have been caused by an alien playing a practical joke, and the 2003 Disney Channel movie The Cheetah Girls, in which a power outage at a talent show is compared to it.

+The 2019 film The Wolf Hour is set in New York City during the summer of 1977.
+The climax of the film includes a portrayal of the blackout.

+Television

+The blackout was a real-world plot setting reference in the 2020 conspiracy action TV series Hunters.
+It was also included as plot reference in episode 4 of the baseball drama The Bronx Is Burning.

+Fiction

+Lee Child's short story High Heat (2013) is about sixteen year old Jack Reacher first time visiting New York during this blackout.

+Video games

+In the 2005 video game The Warriors, the blackout is parodied during mission 4, though the game is set in 1979.